Is It Worth It to Switch Accounts for a Higher Interest Rate?

 You’ll likely find an account with a higher interest rate, which can result in hundreds or even thousands of extra dollars.

-• Can Earn More Interest: If your current savings account doesn’t pay a good interest rate, you can switch to one with a better rate.
+• If your current savings account doesn’t pay a good interest rate, you can switch to one with a better rate.

-• Access to Perks: Depending on the savings account you choose, you may enjoy extra benefits like ATM cards and automatic savings transfers.
+• Depending on the savings account you choose, you may enjoy extra benefits like ATM cards and automatic savings transfers.

-• Might Require a Higher Balance: Some higher yield savings accounts will charge you a fee if you don’t maintain a high balance.
+• Some higher-yield savings accounts will charge you a fee if you don’t maintain a high balance.

-• May Not Have Access to Physical Branches: If you choose a savings account with a higher interest rate at an online bank, you’ll likely need to manage your account online or via an app on your phone.
+• If you choose a savings account with a higher interest rate at an online bank, you’ll likely need to manage your account online or via an app on your phone.

 Switching Checking Accounts